Probing the warm dark matter mass with [C II] intensity mapping: Bayesian inference

 Several authors \citep[e.g.][]{Rudakovskyi+21, Villasenor+23} have examined the dependence of their results on the prior by instead adopting a uniform distribution in $m_\mathrm{WDM}$, truncated at a finite maximum value $m_\mathrm{WDM}^\mathrm{max} \simeq 10 \ \mathrm{keV}$.
 This range necessarily excludes the formal CDM limit, as including it would require an improper prior.
 In practice, the marginalised likelihood from current datasets is insensitive to larger $m_\mathrm{WDM}$ values, since they yield predictions indistinguishable from CDM within measurement uncertainties.
 However, when setting a lower limit on $m_\mathrm{WDM}$ at a fixed CL (e.g. 95\%), the result inevitably depends on $m_\mathrm{WDM}^\mathrm{max}$ through the posterior normalisation.
 Consequently, the inferred lower bound can be artificially shifted by changing $m_\mathrm{WDM}^\mathrm{max}$ (see Appendix~\ref{examplebayes} for an illustrative example).

-To assess the sensitivity of our analysis to prior assumptions, we explore several alternative forms.
-Motivated by the absence of a physically preferred parameterisation, we adopt a family of priors $\pi_w \propto w^{\beta}$ with a uniform hyperprior on $\beta \in [-0.9, 0]$, where the upper limit $\beta = 0$ corresponds to the commonly used flat prior in $w$.
-It is worth noting that the case $\beta \to -1$ approaches a flat prior in the logarithm of $m_\mathrm{WDM}/\mathrm{keV}$ ($\gamma = -1$), which cannot be realised exactly because it would be improper; for this reason, we restrict the hyperprior range to values slightly above $-1$.
-Over the selected domain $w\in(0,2]$, the normalised prior distribution with a fixed value of $\beta$ can be expressed as:
+To assess the sensitivity of our analysis to prior assumptions, we explored several alternative forms.
+Motivated by the absence of a physically preferred parameterisation, we adopted a family of priors $\pi_w \propto w^{\beta}$ with a uniform hyperprior on $\beta \in [-0.9, 0]$, where the upper limit $\beta = 0$ corresponds to the commonly used flat prior in $w$.
+It is worth noting that the case $\beta \to -1$ approaches a flat prior in the logarithm of $m_\mathrm{WDM}/\mathrm{keV}$ ($\gamma = -1$), which cannot be realised exactly because it would be improper; for this reason, we restricted the hyperprior range to values slightly above $-1$.
+Over the selected domain $w\in(0,2]$, the normalised prior distribution with a fixed value of $\beta$ can be expressed as In the remainder of the analysis, all results are presented after marginalising over the hyperprior, which is equivalent to using